higby/wwww/src/pages/plants/ocd.md

 ---
-title: "Definition of OCD"
+title: 'Definition of OCD'
-description: "A poem written regarding the struggles of OCD."
+description: 'A poem written regarding the struggles of OCD.'
 date: 2020-04-22
+tags: ['writing']
 ---

 **obsessive-compulsive disorder** _noun._